robin-raymond/zax.io/handle-hint.md

 ## Handle Pointers

-Pointers qualified as `handle` will automatically track the lifetime of an allocated type by performing [reference counting](https://en.wikipedia.org/wiki/Reference_counting) so when the last reference to a type's instance is discarded, the type becomes deallocated.
+Pointers qualified as `handle` will automatically track the lifetime of an allocated `type` instance by performing [reference counting](https://en.wikipedia.org/wiki/Reference_counting) so when the last reference to a `type`'s instance is discarded, the type instance deallocated.

-The `handle` pointers are a form of [smart pointer](https://en.wikipedia.org/wiki/Smart_pointer) logic used as a tool to ensure lifetime of type's instances are destroyed when the last referencing pointer is discarded.
-A [`hint` reference](https://en.wikipedia.org/wiki/Weak_reference) can be used to prevent circular dependencies by detecting when a type's instance is kept alive by a `handle` pointer or when the type was already destroyed.
+The `handle` pointers are a form of [smart pointer](https://en.wikipedia.org/wiki/Smart_pointer) logic used as a tool to ensure the lifetime of type's instances are destroyed when the last referencing pointer is discarded.
+A [`hint` reference](https://en.wikipedia.org/wiki/Weak_reference) can be used to prevent circular dependencies by detecting when a `type`'s instance is kept alive by a `handle` pointer or when a `type` instance was already destroyed.
 The usage of `hint` references is a common technique to prevent memory leakage issue as `handle` pointers are not automatically [garbage collected](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)).

 Thread safety is not addressed with `handle` or `hint` pointers and `handle` pointers should not be used across thread boundaries unless every time a `handle` pointer is fully transferred to another `handle` pointer or the `handle` is transferred to an `own` pointer across a thread barrier.
 Alternatively a `deep` copy can be performed on a `handle` to ensure contents are fully copied.